713 Votes

 In the next step, we have to set up a new VirtualHost for each domain we would like to make able to be called via HTTPS within the file C:\xampp\apache\conf\extra\httpd-vhosts.conf similar to what we did in the first tutorial.

 At this point, it's important to know that HTTP is running on port 80, but SSL is on port 443.
 In the following, we'll define the URL example.com, which can then be called with both http://www.example.com and https://www.example.com afterwards.
 The first block applies to all requests over port 80 (i.e. for all requests starting with http://...) and looks something like the blocks from the first tutorial.
-Under DocumentRoot we can specify the root directory again.
+Under DocumentRoot we can specify the root directory of the respective website again.

 # HTTP